top of page

 • 2 min read

 Winter storms don't happen every year in Texas, but when they do, they can be intense!
 Unfortunately, many trees in Central Texas are not well adapted to heavy ice or prolonged freezing conditions.
-In the case of ice build up on limbs, the added weight in the canopy can cause branches to snap or entire trees to topple, especially if they already have structural weaknesses that have gone unmanaged.
+In the case of ice build-up on limbs, the added weight in the canopy can cause branches to snap or entire trees to topple, especially if they already have structural weaknesses that have gone unmanaged.
 Staying on top of tree care throughout the year is one of the most effective ways to prevent home and property damage during winter storms.

 Waiting Until Winter Is Too Late

 Once a winter storm is imminent, it can be too late to safely address tree issues.
 Wet, cold, and windy conditions limit what can be done, and emergency work is typically more dangerous and costly than planned maintenance.
 Avoid emergency situations and get your trees evaluated by Wimberley Tree Service during the summer or fall!
 As a professional tree service, we will be able to spot things like structural imbalances and overextended branches that can cause you problems.
-We will trim dead or damaged branches, and evaluate trees for risk of failure.
-For trees near power lines or structures, this preventive work can mean the difference between a minor inconvenience and a major emergency.
-We want to be conscious of the best times to trim for your particular trees, so please call early in the year for a free estimate and plan curated to your needs.

 Call a Professional

 There is a lot of planning that goes into creating a yearly maintenance plan for your property.
 Here at Wimberley Tree Service, we take into account many factors, like the type of tree, proximity to valuable structures, and structural integrity of the tree to decide how to best approach the situation.
 We want to work with you and help you prepare your trees and property for stressful times.
-The best part about staying proactive with tree maintenance is that it makes trees stronger, healthier, and more resilient, not just to the cold, but prolonged drought and heat as well.

 Schedule Your Assessment Now